Optimization-Guided Diffusion for Interactive Scene Generation: Experiments

 \paragraph{Adversarial-specific metrics} For attacker–ego experiments, we report additional metrics that characterize the difficulty and risk imposed on the ego vehicle:

-\begin{itemize} \item \textbf{Time-to-collision (TTC).} For each scene, we compute TTC by forward-extrapolating agent motions under a constant-velocity model and detect the earliest predicted collision with the ego.
-TTC values are clipped to a fixed prediction horizon, and we additionally report the percentage of scenes in which the ego’s TTC falls below 1\,s, 2\,s, and 3\,s.
+\begin{itemize} \item \textbf{Time-to-collision (TTC).} TTC is computed by forward-extrapolating agent motions under a constant-velocity model and detecting the earliest predicted collision with the ego vehicle.
+TTC values are clipped to a fixed prediction horizon.
+Lower TTC indicates higher interaction risk.

 \item \textbf{Ego motion intensity.} The ego’s kinematic response is quantified using its mean acceleration and mean jerk computed over all valid timesteps, reflecting the amount of forced maneuvering required to avoid the attacker.